Two-Stage Metropolis-Hastings for Tall Data: Applications

-The Portuguese bank dataset was obtained from the University of California Irvine Machine Learning Archive and were analyzed in a recent paper by~\citet{moro}.
-The dependent variable of interest was if a client subscribed to a term deposit (binary: yes or no).
-The predictor variables of interest were the client's previous promotion outcome (non-existent, failure, success), age (years), and type of contact (telephone, cellular).
-The model was parameterized as follows:
+The Portuguese bank dataset was obtained from the University of California Irvine Machine Learning Archive and were analyzed in a recent paper by~\citet*{moro}.
+The binary dependent variable of interest was whether or not a client subscribed to a term deposit after contact through a telephone marketing campaign.
+The predictor variables of interest were the client's previous promotion outcome (non-existent, failure, success), age (years), and type of contact (telephone, cellular), education level (8 categories), and marital status (married, divorced, single, unknown).
+The categorical variables were treated as nominal values and the continuous variable age was logged and centered.
+A vague prior was placed on $\bbeta$ resulting in the following model: